Introduction

 Pickpockets

-New York City is a major metropolitan area with a high volume of people, and pickpockets work best in crowded places.
+New York City is a major metropolitan area with a high volume of people, and because pickpockets thrive in dense crowds, theft remains one of the most frequent NYC tourist scams in 2026.
 Be mindful of your belongings and surroundings on the subway, in Times Square, and at other popular tourist attractions.
 Carry bags and backpacks on your front side, and keep your wallet and phone in a secure, zipped pocket.
 If you wear a fanny pack, I advise that you NOT wear it around your waist and instead wear it as a crossbody bag with the bag facing the front (on your chest).

 Unofficial Taxis/Rideshares